rgb654/Adaptive-Streaming/README.md

 ## Environment Variables

-Create a `.env` file in the `adaptix` folder with your Firebase credentials:
+Create a `.env` file in the `adaptive-streaming` folder with your Firebase credentials:

 ```
 VITE_FIREBASE_API_KEY=your_api_key